frankyeh/DSI-Studio-Website/doc/cli_data.md

 save example.src -v4
 ```

-## Load/Save FIB files in MATLAB
+## Load/Save FIB files (*.fib.gz *.fz) in MATLAB

  ![](https://sites.google.com/a/labsolver.org/dsi-studio/_/rsrc/1468760871354/Manual/export-data-to-matlab/mat_export.jpg)

-The FIB file (*.fib.gz) stores the vector field (fiber orientations) and anisotropy information (the magnitude) that can be used by DSI Studio to conduct fiber tracking.
+The FIB file (*.fib.gz and *.fz) stores the vector field (fiber orientations) and anisotropy information (the magnitude) that can be used by DSI Studio to conduct fiber tracking.
 The FIB files are MATLAB matrix file stored in V4 version.
-The fib.gz files are the FIB files compressed by gzip.
-To load an FIB file into Matlab, extract the *.fib.gz file into an uncompressed .fib file.
-Then rename the .fib file to .mat file and load it using Matlab.
+The fib.gz and .fz files are the FIB files compressed by gzip.
+To load an FIB file into Matlab, extract the *.fib.gz or *.fz file into an uncompressed file.
+Then rename the file to .mat file and load it using Matlab.

 The following is a list of matrix used in the SRC file.